MIKAJYT/next-kevlar/README.md

 ## 📦 Support / Reporting Bugs

-This resource was tested thouroughly before release.
+This resource was tested before release.
 Bugs could still exist.
-If you want to report a bug or require support, please join our Discord server.
+If you want to report a bug or require support, open a issue or DM me on discord: mikajyt

-Please remember to star this repository, and join our [discord](https://discord.nextextend.com)!
+Please remember to star this repository!